Reorganization plan of United States Army: Combat support brigades

-Air Defense: The Army will no longer provide an organic air defense artillery (ADA) battalion to its divisions.
+Air Defense: The Army was no longer to provide an organic air defense artillery (ADA) battalion to its divisions as of 2007.
 Nine of the ten active component (AC) divisional ADA battalions and two of the eight reserve (ARNG) divisional ADA battalions will deactivate.
 The remaining AC divisional ADA battalion along with six ARNG divisional ADA battalions will be pooled at the Unit of Employment to provide on-call air and missile defense (AMD) protection.
 The pool of Army AMD resources will address operational requirements in a tailorable and timely manner without stripping assigned AMD capability from other missions.
-Maneuver short-range air defense (MSHORAD) with laser cannon prototypes are fielding by 2020.
+Maneuver short-range air defense (MSHORAD) with laser cannon prototypes fielding by 2020.
+But by 2015 the Division Artillery was restored.

 Maneuver Enhancement Brigades are designed to be self-contained, and will command units such as chemical, military police, civil affairs units, and tactical units such as a maneuver infantry battalion.
-These formations are designed to be joint so that they can operate with coalition, or joint forces such as the Marine Corps, or can span the gap between modular combat brigades and other modular support brigades.
+These formations are designed so that they can operate with coalition, or joint forces such as the Marine Corps, or can span the gap between modular combat brigades and other modular support brigades.

 Sustainment Brigades provide echelon-above-brigade-level logistics.
 On its rotation to South Korea, 3rd ABCT, 1st Armored Division deployed its supply support activity (SSA) common authorized stockage list (CASL) as well.
 The CASL allows the ABCT to draw additional stocks beyond its pipeline of materiel from GCSS-A. The DoD-level Global Combat Support System includes an Army-level tool (GCSS-A), which runs on tablet computers with bar code readers which 92-A specialists use to enter and track materiel requests, as the materiel makes its way through the supply chain to the brigades.
 This additional information can then be used by GCSS-A to trigger resupply for Army pre-positioned stocks, typically by sea.
-The data in GCSS-Army is displayed on the Commander's Dashboard —Army Readiness-Common Operating Picture (AR-COP).
-This dashboard is also available to the Commander at BCT, division, corps, and Army levels.
+The data in GCSS-Army is displayed on the Commander's Dashboard —Army Readiness-Common Operating Picture (AR-COP); this dashboard is also available to the commander at BCT, division, corps, and Army levels.

 The former Battlefield Surveillance Brigades, now denoted Military Intelligence Brigades (Expeditionary), will offer additional UAVs and long-term surveillance detachments.
 Each of the three active duty brigades is attached to an Army Corps.